Variations of the Type-7 Shuttle

 Beginning with TNG: "Darmok", just a few episodes after "The Host", the Type-6 shuttle was available as a fully-fledged 1/1-scale set (which would later appear as well as Type 8 on Voyager, causing additional confusion there).
 Most probably the old Type-7 cockpit was scrapped in favor of the new Type 6.
 Nonetheless there are a couple of later episodes still using shots of the Type-7 shuttle, mostly stock footage.
 In some cases the interior was shown as well.
 In other words, the much more angular Type-6 interior was "misused" for a shuttle that was definitely Type 7 from the outside.

 The first two occurrences are the Feynman in TNG: "Chain of Command I" and the Sakharov in "Chain of Command II", respectively.
 The next one is in "Ship in a Bottle".
-In these three cases all external views of the shuttles are stock footage of Type 7, apparently to save costs, so this explains why they were combined with the present shuttlecraft set regardless of how exactly it looked.
+In these three cases all effect shots of the shuttle exterior are stock footage of Type 7, apparently to save costs, so this explains why they were combined with the present shuttlecraft set regardless of how exactly it looked.
 The alternative would have been to create one of the two from scratch.
-However, in "Ship in a Bottle" we can even see Moriarty and Countess Bartholomew enter the shuttle, whose outside gives away that it must be a Type-6 set, whereas on its departure from the shuttlebay it is represented by stock footage of the Type-7 mock-up.

-In TNG: "The Chase" Professor Galen definitely flies a Type-7 shuttle as we can see on the outside.
+In TNG: "The Chase", Professor Galen definitely flies a Type-7 shuttle as we can see on the outside.
 We are shown its cockpit on a viewscreen where it seems to be just a wall with some random LCARS stuff, as it is obviously not necessary here to use a full three-dimensional set.
 This is the last occasion on which we can glimpse into any version of a Type-7 shuttle.

 The hatch dilemma